 The Wisconsin DNR provides detailed maps and tools to help hunters locate public hunting lands.
 These resources are invaluable for planning trips and understanding access points, boundaries, and permitted activities on public properties.

 Hunter education is a cornerstone of safe and ethical hunting in Wisconsin.
-Anyone born on or after January 1, 1973, must successfully complete a Wisconsin DNR-approved hunter education course before purchasing a hunting license.
+Anyone born on or after January 1, 1973 must either have completed a Wisconsin DNR-approved hunter education course (or qualify for an exemption) to hunt independently, or hunt under Wisconsin’s Mentored Hunting Law with a mentored-only license and a qualified mentor.
 This course covers firearm safety, wildlife conservation, hunting laws, and ethical hunting practices.

 Hunter education courses are offered in various formats, including in-person classes and online options, to accommodate different learning preferences.
 For more information and to find courses, visit https://recademics.com/hunting/Wisconsin.